 Cutting prices

 Besides being able to appeal to pinnacle expertise that maybe can’t have the funds for San Francisco’s high fee of residing, any other reason for Automattic’s reverence for working remotely may well be that it’s less expensive.
-While the agency refused to indicate whether price turned into the cause for shutting the office down, reasonable people can agree that ditching a 15,000-rectangular-foot office area in San Francisco must make contributions a few price benefits–though Automattic declined to specify how a great deal.
+While the agency refused to indicate whether price turned into the cause for shutting the office down, reasonable people can agree that ditching a 15,000-rectangular-foot office area in San Francisco must make contributions to a few price benefits–though Automattic declined to specify how a great deal.